 This is a difficult one to write, I’m referring to the rejection Bethany experienced growing up.
 She’s still only a child, okay a teen but those days of large birthday parties have gone.
 For Bethany they never really started.
 She was invited to three birthday parties THREE.
 I catered for Bethany separately for each of them.
 Bethany may only be 14 years old but to talk to you’d think you were speaking to an adult, she’s grown a thick skin over the few years she’s walked this earth.

 Another form of rejection is the times we go for a mummy and daughter day out which always includes a coffee shop stop.
 I cannot tell you how many times we’ve been disappointed to find that the gluten free cake options have sold out or just not been replenished, this is particularly difficult as we go to these cafés because we’re confident they’ll cater so it’s especially upsetting to find they don’t on these occasions.
-Actually, while I’m on the subject of mummy daughter days, I’ll drop this link here to our awesome Gluten Free Afternoon Tea at our local café, in fact, I’m in that very same café now editing this post.
-The Pavilion were amazing at catering for us and we’re planning on returning again soon for a treat.
+Actually, while I’m on the subject of mummy daughter days, we had an awesome Gluten Free Afternoon Tea at our local café, in fact, I’m in that very same café now editing this post – sadly they have now changed hands so I don’t think the tea is on offer anymore.

 Those break your heart moments